texas-mcallen-mission/deploy-tester/noteForPushing.md

 WYLO: dealing with bugs getting to public key on repo

-added customized appsscript.json to test and see if it gets replaced first test of the day, hopefully caches have cleared up turning off cat echo
+modified git-info to see if it makes it through or not added customized appsscript.json to test and see if it gets replaced first test of the day, hopefully caches have cleared up turning off cat echo